MadSn7/My_Learning/AWS/AWS_Solution_Architect_KodeCloud/awsSANotes.md

 #### EC2 Image Builder
 - Allows to customize images for yourself which can be used to deploy other servies.
-- Have version manage,ent as well so can roll back to previous images.
+- Have version management as well so can roll back to previous images.
 - Process
   ![Screenshot 2023-12-31 at 10 28 07 AM](https://github.com/MadSn7/My_Learning/assets/62552772/2138c294-602b-4a4d-9f94-ea9e5180a7ab)

 ### Elastic Network Interfaces(ENIs)
 - Can think of taking network configs separate from EC2 instance and using this for that.
 - It's present inside the azs, contains things like ip4/6 ip mac address etc.Definitely can assign several ENI to ec2 not sure of vice versa
-- A primary ENI is attached to EC2 when it is created an cannot be deleted, automatically gone when instance is terminated, if ec2 has public access primary/default ENI will have public ip attached to it.
+- A primary ENI is attached to EC2 when it is created and cannot be deleted, automatically gone when instance is terminated, if ec2 has public access primary/default ENI will have public ip attached to it.
 ![Screenshot 2023-12-31 at 10 34 12 AM](https://github.com/MadSn7/My_Learning/assets/62552772/682c5d9a-586a-4ddf-9f10-b23ce1632a5f)